ophwug/docs/README.md

 **Symptoms**:

+> [!IMPORTANT]
+> Before assuming a blown fuse, it is crucial to check for other **signs of life**.
+A device with a dead screen can often be mistaken for a device that won't power on.
+See [The Screen Doesn't Work or is Dying Case](#the-screen-doesnt-work-or-is-dying-case) for symptoms to check for, such as fan noise, blinking lights, or the device engaging.

 * Device does not power on when connected
 * Device does not stay on
 * The self-resetting fuse's resistance is stuck high. (e.g. 0.3-43 ohms, when it should be about 0.02 ohms at most from the datasheet(s)).
 Note that 0.3 ohms is just a value seen in some problematic devices; technically, anything above 0.02 ohms is out of spec.